rcl-ssl/docs/authorization/access-control-app.md

 - Then , click on 'Select principal'

-- Search for the application that was registered and click the 'Select; button to select it
+- Search for the application that was registered and click the 'Select' button to select it

 ![install](../images/authorization_access_control/key_vault3.PNG)